imixs/imixs-cloud/management/monitoring/README.md

 # Monitoring

-This stack provides a Prometheus service and a Grafana Service integrated in Docker Swarm.
-Find general information about Docker and Prometeus [here](https://docs.docker.com/config/thirdparty/prometheus/).
+This stack provides a Prometheus and a Grafana Service for monitoring the *Imixs-Cloud*.
+You can find general information about Docker and Prometeus [here](https://docs.docker.com/config/thirdparty/prometheus/).

+## Configuration

+Before you start edit the file 009-grafana-ingress.yaml and replace

+replace *{YOUR-HOST-NAME}* with a Internet name pointing to your Master Node configured in your DNS

-## How to Start
+## Deployment

-The montiroing stack is located in the Imixs-Cloud management node.
-Find more information how to setup [here](https://github.com/imixs/imixs-cloud/blob/master/doc/MONITORING.md).

-To start the monitoring service run:

-	$ docker stack deploy -c management/monitoring/docker-compose.yml monitoring
+Next run:

+	$ kubectl apply -f management/monitoring/

+to undeploy traefik.io run:

+	$ kubectl delete -f management/monitoring/